 How can I get help if I'm a victim of a crime?

-- The Victim Bill of Rights makes sure you're provided with necessary information.
+- The Victim Bill of Rights provides you with information about your rights.

-- Victim/Witness Information will help you locate programs.
-Each district attorney’s office has a victim/witness assistance program that may be able to help you.
+- Victim/Witness Services will help you locate programs.
+Each District Attorney’s office has a victim/witness assistance program that may be able to help you.

-In addition, there are many other resources that may be available to assist in getting counseling, compensation, and to help with court appearances.
-2 sources of assistance are listed below:
+In addition, there are many other resources that may be available to help you get counseling, compensation, and to help with court appearances, including:

 Victim Rights Law Center